 MiracleFeet in India

 MiracleFeet has had a large presence in India through our partnership with CURE International India Trust (CIIT).
-MiracleFeet has been supporting CIIT since 2011 and fully funds 14 state programs.
-MiracleFeet supports over 77 clinics across India, including in Maharashtra, Rajasthan, Uttar Pradesh, Madhya Pradesh, Odisha, Uttarakhand, Sikkim, and the 7 Northeast States (Tripura, Mizoram, Assam, Manipur, Nagaland, Arunachal Pradesh, Meghalaya).
+MiracleFeet began supporting CIIT in 2011 and has funded clinics in 14 states.
+MiracleFeet has supported over 77 clinics across India, including in Maharashtra, Rajasthan, Uttar Pradesh, Madhya Pradesh, Odisha, Uttarakhand, Sikkim, and the 7 Northeast States (Tripura, Mizoram, Assam, Manipur, Nagaland, Arunachal Pradesh, Meghalaya).

-Since 2011, over 14,000 children have been treated in MiracleFeet-supported clinics, with over 4,000 new children enrolling in the past year alone.
+Since 2011, over 14,000 children have been enrolled in treatment in MiracleFeet-supported clinics, with over 4,000 new children enrolling last year alone.
 In addition to funding, MiracleFeet provided organizational support, technical guidance, and innovative monitoring and evaluation processes to strengthen clubfoot programs in India.
 All clinics collect patient information in an online database known as the International Clubfoot Registry, which allows us to monitor progress, track potential dropouts, and analyze data for research purposes.
-In collaboration with Stanford University, MiracleFeet led the development of a more adaptable, durable, and scalable foot abduction brace that is currently provided to all patients in Uttarakhand, with the ultimate goal of expanding throughout India.
+In collaboration with Stanford University, MiracleFeet led the development of a more adaptable, durable, and scalable foot abduction brace that is provided to all patients in Uttarakhand, with the ultimate goal of expanding throughout India.

 In 2014, Kunal Premnarayan led the establishment of MiracleFeet India, headquartered in Mumbai.
 Kunal, the Group CEO of the ICS Group and board member of MiracleFeet, was born with clubfoot himself and successfully underwent treatment in the 1980s.
 Officially known as the MiracleFeet Foundation for Eliminating Clubfoot, MiracleFeet India is a registered Indian charity and tax-exempt 80G organization.